How to Get Out of Credit Card Debt Fast

 Chapter 7 bankruptcy

 Filing for bankruptcy gives you protection from creditors.
-They have to stop trying to collect, and they can’t sue you for a debt or foreclose on your home.
-(They can start again when your case is complete.)
-Discharging your unsecured debts in bankruptcy could give you a chance to get caught up on debts that can’t be included in your bankruptcy filing.
+They have to stop trying to collect and they can’t sue you for a debt or foreclose on your home.
+(They can start again when your case is complete, unless the debt is discharged, in which case, it’s permanently resolved.)
+Discharging your unsecured debts in bankruptcy could give you a chance to get caught up on your debts that can’t be included in your bankruptcy filing.

 Chapter 13 bankruptcy